TIBCOSoftware/snappydata/docs/GettingStarted.md

 	* Support declarative stream processing in SQL

 * **Optimizing Spark application execution times**: Our goal is to eliminate the need for yet another external store (e.g., a KV store) for Spark applications.
 With a deeply integrated store, SnappyData improves overall performance by minimizing network traffic and serialization costs.
 In addition, by promoting collocated schema designs (tables and streams) where related data is collocated in the same process space, SnappyData eliminates the need for shuffling altogether in several scenarios.

+** BELOW SECTION NEEDS TO BE RE-WRITTEN ....
+(EXPLAIN SYNOPSES DATA? )

 * **Synopsis Data Engine support built into Spark**: To deliver analytics at truly interactive speeds, we have equipped SnappyData with state-of-the-art SDE techniques, as well as a number of novel features.<br>
 SnappyData is the first SDE engine to :